awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

   signature = HMAC.new(signing_key, (string_to_sign).Encode("utf-8"), Sha256()).HexDigest
   ```

-**Task 4: Add Signing Information to the Request and Create the Request URL**
+**Task 4: Add signing information to the request and create the request URL**

 After you calculate the signature, add it to the query string\.
 For more information, see [Add the Signature to the HTTP Request](https://docs.aws.amazon.com/general/latest/gr/sigv4-add-signature-to-request.html) in the *Amazon Web Services General Reference*\.